insanj/ClearforProWidgets/README.md

 Clear For ProWidgets
 =======================

 Use Clear on the fly from [ProWidgets](http://prowidgets.net/).
-Advanced widget implementation using the [ProWidgets API](http://prowidgets.net/doc/), and live preferences and database reading, providing a beautiful, seamless interface.
+Advanced widget implementation using the [ProWidgets API](http://prowidgets.net/doc/), live preferences (plist) and database (sqlite3) reading, and instantaneous background task adding ([OBJCIPC](https://github.com/a1anyip/libobjcipc)), providing a beautiful, seamless Clear experience.
 Available from [BigBoss](http://thebigboss.org) for free.

 ![Three-pronged screenshot of all widget usage](Screenie.png)